-Road bikes are also referred to as racing bikes, and feature in races such as the Tour de France or the Tour Down Under.
-The bikes are also very popular for commuters as well as weekend riders.
+Road bikes are also referred to as racing bikes, feature in races such as the Tour de France or the Tour Down Under.
+The bikes are also very popular with commuters as well as weekend riders.
 They are designed to be fast and efficient and hence make use of lightweight frame materials combined with high pressure, narrow tyres.
-They typically fall into two major categories, drop bar and flat bar.
+They typically fall into two major categories, Drop bar and Flat bar.

 Broadly speaking drop bar bikes have subcategories including endurance bikes, which are favoured for their more comfortable upright riding position, as well as racing bikes which are feature more aggressive riding positions.
 Some are also designed with specific aerodynamic characteristics.

 In recent years, Adventure Road Bikes, or Gravel Bikes, are becoming more and more popular with road cyclists who crave a bit of off-road adventure or even mountain bikers who want to introduce cycling to their training regime but still love a bit of dirt thrown into the mix.
 These bikes feature a more upright geometry, wider tyres, disc brakes and some even include extra bottle cage mounts.

 Flat bar bikes have the same frame as drop bar bikes, but feature a mountain bike type handlebar with mountain bike type shifters.
 This horizontal bar makes the riding position more upright and comfortable as well.